 Don’t kid yourselves Social Justice Warriors.
 Money is just as much a factor as ever in Seattle politics.
 And so is influence.
 Whether it flows from the spigot of a giant oil corporation or from the mouths of a hundred casting-call protesters at City Hall.
 It’s there, alright.
 All your lofty ideals haven’t changed a thing.
 Maybe they’ve even made it worse.

-See an article about other issues with the Democracy Voucher program here.
 The City of Seattle was recently sued over the program by a man who claims it’s un-Constitutional.
 You can read more about that here.